-- Crown corporations and other reporting entities must have legal title to these assets, maintain essential records and establish rules and procedures to safeguard and control these assets. - Ex.
-The reporting organization (and Her Majesty in Right of Canada) has satisfactory title to all recorded assets, essential records have been properly maintained and the rules and procedures applied are sufficient to safeguard and control them.
-In particular, the subsidiary records for: - (a) inventories are valued at cost.
-If they no longer have service potential, they are valued at the lower of cost or net realizable value.
-Items for which the costs are not readily available have been valued using management's best estimate at original cost based on available information; - (b) records respecting tangible capital assets for which the reporting organization is responsible are accurate and complete, and all acquisitions and disposals of tangible capital assets during the year have been properly authorized; - (c) prepaid expenses represent amounts paid for services to be rendered in future periods; and, - (d) tangible capital assets with a limited life are being amortized or otherwise written off as a charge to expense over our estimation of their useful lives in a systematic and rational manner.
+Crown corporations and other reporting entities must have legal title to these assets, maintain essential records and establish rules and procedures to safeguard and control these assets.

+Ex.
+The reporting organization (and Her Majesty in Right of Canada) has satisfactory title to all recorded assets; essential records have been properly maintained and the rules and procedures applied are sufficient to safeguard and control them.
+In particular:

+- a. inventories are valued at cost and cost has been determined on a basis consistent with the prior year.
+Inventories which are slow moving, obsolete, or unusable, or which otherwise no longer have service potential, are valued at the lower of cost or net realizable value.
+Items for which the costs are not readily available have been valued using management's best estimate of original cost based on available information; - records respecting tangible capital assets for which the reporting organization is responsible are accurate and complete, and all acquisitions and disposals of tangible capital assets during the year have been properly authorized; - c. all charges to tangible capital assets and additions under capital leases during the year represent actual additions and no expenditures of a capital nature have been charged to expense during the year; - d. tangible capital assets are appropriately recorded at cost, based on the best information available; - e. tangible capital assets with a limited life are being amortized over management's estimation of their useful lives in a systematic and rational manner or otherwise written off as a charge to expense; - f. amortization methods and estimates of useful lives of the remaining unamortized portion of tangible capital assets have been reviewed on a regular basis and revised as appropriate; and - g. prepaid expenses represent amounts paid for services to be rendered in future periods.

-Representation Number 17 (Inventory Quantities)
+Representation Number 16 (Inventory Quantities)

-- Inventory quantities at March 31, 2013 must be determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
-The inventory balances should not include goods on consignment from others. - Ex.
-Inventory quantities at March 31, 2013 were determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
+Inventory quantities at March 31, 2015 must be determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
+The inventory balances should not include goods on consignment from others.
+Ex.
+Inventory quantities at March 31, 2015 were determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
 The inventory balances do not include goods on consignment from others.

-Representation Number 18 (Liens and Encumbrances)
+Representation Number 17 (Liens and Encumbrances)

-- There were no liens or encumbrances on the reporting entity's assets or assets pledged as collateral. - Ex.
+• There were no liens or encumbrances on the reporting entity's assets or assets pledged as collateral.

+Ex.
 There were no liens or encumbrances on the reporting entity's assets or assets pledged as collateral.

-Representation Number 19 (Liabilities and Provisions)
+Representation Number 18 (Liabilities and Provisions)

-- The reporting organization must have recorded or disclosed, as appropriate, all liabilities and provisions on the appropriate CC forms. - Ex.
+The reporting organization must have recorded or disclosed, as appropriate, all liabilities and provisions on the appropriate CC forms.

+Ex.
 We have recorded or disclosed, as appropriate, all liabilities and provisions on the appropriate CC forms.

-Representation Number 20 (Pension and Other Future Benefits)
+Representation Number 19 (Pension and Other Employee Future Benefits)

-- Pension and other future benefit costs and obligations and the related assets have been measured, accounted for and disclosed on the appropriate CC forms in accordance with RGM Chapter 18 and represent management's best estimate of the respective liability and expenses of the pension and other future benefits. - Ex.
-Pension and other future benefit costs and obligations and the related assets have been measured, accounted for and disclosed on the appropriate CC forms in accordance with RGM Chapter 18 and represent management's best estimate of the respective liability and expenses of the pension and other future benefits.
+Pension and other employee future benefit costs and obligations and the related assets have been measured, accounted for and disclosed on the appropriate CC forms in accordance with RGM Chapter 18 and represent management's best estimate of the respective liabilities and expenses of the pension and other employee future benefits.

+Ex.
+Pension and other employee future benefit costs and obligations and the related assets have been measured, accounted for and disclosed on the appropriate CC forms in accordance with RGM Chapter 18 and represent management's best estimate of the respective liabilities and expenses of the pension and other employee future benefits.